Tearsheet

 AI Analysis | Feedback

-Mr. Holmes joined AAR in 2001 and was named President in 2017, Chief Executive Officer in 2018, and Chairman of the Board of Directors in 2023.
-He has grown the company through multiple acquisitions, including Airinmar, Premier Aviation, Trax, and Triumph Group's Product Support business.
-Prior to joining AAR, Mr. Holmes worked in investment banking and private equity.
-He also served as an Investment Banking Analyst at William Blair.
+John M. Holmes is the Chairman, President, and CEO of AAR Corp.
+He joined AAR in 2001 and has held various leadership positions before becoming President in 2017, CEO in 2018, and Chairman in 2023.
+Holmes has been instrumental in growing the company through multiple acquisitions, including Airinmar®, Premier Aviation, Trax, Triumph Group's Product Support business, Aerostrat, ADI American Distributors, and HAECO Americas.
+Under his leadership, AAR also launched a Digital Services organization.
+Prior to joining AAR, Holmes worked in investment banking and private equity.

 AI Analysis | Feedback